Treatment Episode Data Set -- Discharges (TEDS-D), 2007 (ICPSR 27301)

 Public funding constraints may direct states to selectively target special populations, for example, pregnant women or adolescents.

 Beginning with data released or re-released in 2012, changes were made to the full TEDS-D series going back to 2006.
-The changes consisted of:
+The changes consisted of the following:

-To further protect respondent and provider privacy, all Drug and Alcohol Services Information System (DASIS) unique identification numbers have been removed from the public-use data.
-Therefore, no linkages are possible between the TEDS and National Survey of Substance Abuse Treatment Services (N-SSATS) public-use files.
+To further protect respondent and provider privacy, all Behavioral Health Services Information System (BHSIS) unique identification numbers have been removed from the public-use data.
+Therefore, no linkages are possible between the TEDS and the National Survey of Substance Abuse Treatment Services (N-SSATS) public-use files.

 Users should consult the TEDS Crosswalks for a breakdown of the data collected in each state and their corresponding TEDS codes, including state-by-state descriptions of exceptions or anomalies in reporting practices.

-The data were collected from the states by Synectics for Management Decisions, Incorporated.
+The data were collected from the states by Synectics for Management Decisions, Incorporated, on behalf of SAMHSA.

 Mode of Data Collection: record abstracts